-that now requires all tobacco packs to be stripped of brightly colored branding -- and replaced with the sludge-like color.
+The UK now requires cigarette packs to be stripped of brightly colored branding

 Respondents reportedly associated the color with the words “dirty,” “tar” and “death.”

 Cigarette and tobacco packaging is not the first time the murky shade has been used in an attempt to turn people away from certain behaviors.
 According to Angela Wright, a color consultant and author of “The Beginner’s Guide to Colour Psychology,” the technique has been around for decades.

 She cites American color consultant Faber Birren, who in the 1960s devised a way to stop department store employees from taking lengthy bathroom breaks.

 “The company asked him, ‘Can you improve the working area so they don’t have to leave all the time and use the restrooms?’ ” Wright said.

 “Birren actually took a different view and painted the restrooms in a color similar to Pantone 448C.
 And nobody wanted to spend time in the restrooms after that.”

 This is just one of the many examples that the “world’s ugliest color” has been used to minimize appeal to control human behavior.

 What makes Pantone 448C so off-putting?
 Wright said she believes it’s the association with human waste.

 “It makes perfect sense that smoking packets would use a vile green that looks like bodily fluids and makes people feel slightly nauseated,” she said.